Neural ARFIMA model for forecasting BRIC exchange rates with long memory: Neural ARFIMA Model

-\begin{remark} A trivial example that satisfies the conditions of Lemma~\ref{prop2} is Gaussian white noise.
-Lemma~\ref{prop1} shows the controllability of the linear part of the NARFIMA control system, which implies forward accessibility.
+\begin{remark} A trivial example that satisfies the conditions of Lemma~\ref{lemma_irreducible} is Gaussian white noise.
 Although this condition is sufficient but not necessary, if the support of the noise distribution is sufficiently large, the associated Markov chain becomes irreducible. \end{remark}

-Once irreducibility is established, we proceed to demonstrate the stationarity of the state-space formulation given in Eqn.~\eqref{eqMain}.
-The stationarity of a Markov chain $\{x_t\}$ is closely related to the geometric ergodicity of the underlying process.
+Once irreducibility is established, we proceed to demonstrate the stationarity of $\{y_t\}$.
+The stationarity of a Markov chain is closely related to the geometric ergodicity of the underlying process.
+A geometric ergodic process implies that the underlying distribution of the process converges to the unique stationary solution at a geometric rate, regardless of the initial state.
 Heuristically, geometric ergodicity implies that the Markov chain converges to its stationary distribution.
 A formal definition of geometric ergodicity and asymptotic stationarity is provided below \citep{meyn2012markov}.

 \begin{definition} A Markov chain $\{x_t\}$ is called geometrically ergodic if there exists a probability measure $\Pi$ on a probability triple $(\mathcal{X, B}, \lambda)$ and a constant $\rho >1$ such that $\displaystyle\lim_{n\to\infty} \rho^n ||\mathbb{P}^n(x,\cdot)-\Pi(\cdot)||=0$ for each $x\in \mathcal{X}$ and $||\cdot||$ denotes the total variation norm.
 Then, we say the distribution of $\{x_t\}$ converges to $\Pi$ and $\{x_t\}$ is asymptotically stationary. \end{definition}